dhlab-basel/alephmarcreader/README.md

 `.
 For the inner classes such as `Person`, run `pydoc alephmarcreader.abstractalephmarcreader.AbstractAlephMarcReader.Person`.

 ## Design
-`alephmarcreader.abstractalephmarcreader.AbstractAlephMarcReader` provides methods to acess Marc data.
+`alephmarcreader.abstractalephmarcreader.AbstractAlephMarcReader` provides methods to access Marc data.
 It is an abstract class that has two abstract methods `__get_field` and `__get_subfield_text` that have to be implemented in the subclass for the file format at hand.

 ## Unit Tests